vacp2p/rfc/waku/wdd.md

 It SHOULD be avoided to download the entire tree at once during normal operation.
 The tree entries SHOULD be requested when they are needed instead.

+## Rationale

+**Merkle Trees** are used as they provide integrity of our records.
+A list of nodes can be authenticated using the signature of the root hash of our the tree.

+**Diverging from the EIP** has been done to enable modifications to the specification, such as using `multiaddr` over [`ENR`s](https://eips.ethereum.org/EIPS/eip-778), this provides us with a more holisitic protocol. <!-- @todo do we want to write about libp2p -->

 ## Footnotes
 1. <https://eips.ethereum.org/EIPS/eip-1459>